Calcifications refer to the abnormal deposition of calcium salts (primarily calcium hydroxyapatite) in soft tissues of the body.

 More invasive diagnostic tests include:

-There are several treatment options for adhesions, depending on the severity of the condition and the symptoms they cause.
+There are several treatment options for adhesions, depending on the severity of the condition and the symptoms it causes.

 For adhesions of the bowel, for example, surgery may be necessary if they cause severe pain, bowel obstructions, or other serious complications.